Heritage

 Published histories of local hospitals

-For histories of local hospitals held at Christchurch City Libraries, you can check our catalogue under the following subject headings:
+For histories of local hospitals held at Christchurch City Libraries, you can search our catalogue under the following subject headings:

 Private hospitals